A Survey on Data Augmentation in Large Model Era: Summary

 \section{Summary}

 In this section, we present a consolidated overview of the key findings from our review in sections \ref{sec-appro}, \ref{sec-DPP}, and \ref{sec-app}.

 Large model-based data augmentation remains a field filled with opportunities and challenges.
 This survey aims to comprehensively review the large model-based data augmentation approaches, the accompanying data post processing techniques, and applications in downstream tasks.
-It also meticulously categorizes existing large model-based data augmentation methods.
 By summarizing and analyzing current works, we identify successes and failures of current methods and discern new trends in large model-based data augmentation.
-Furthermore, we summarize the existing methods used for evaluating large model-based data augmentation.
+Furthermore, we summarize the existing protocols and benchmarks used for evaluating large model-based data augmentation.
 Most importantly, these summaries can help in proposing new challenges and opportunities for future research.